-MySQL IN Operator Not Using Index
+MySQL in Operator Not Using Index

 After being alerted for elevated cpu on a staging mysql instance, I logged into the mysql console and ran a SHOW PROCESS LIST :